Noam-Diamant/FVS/README.md

 First, in line 36 in codes/main.py, change the value of runPart to the number 2,3 or 4 (Otherwise the program will ask you to insert a number at the beginning of the run), other values are not valid.
 This value will determine the part of the project that will run.

 In addition, you must insert in line 37 in the codes/main.py file the file path of the Sokoban board in XSB format.
 Leave the letter r as it appears in the example, and put your path inside the brackets.
-The file should have a txt extension.
+The file must have a .txt extension.
 Example of a proper path:

 r"C:\Users\Lenovo\Documents\aaa.txt"